Key takeaways

 3. Frollo

-Frollo is an open banking-based platform that lets you connect to over 90 different banks, categorise your spending and bills and verify your income.
+Frollo is a free open banking-based platform that lets you connect to over 90 different banks, categorise your spending and bills and verify your income.

 4. WeMoney